-- 12. The examiners shall recommend to the Faculty Business Committee either:- - A. that the thesis be approved and the degree of MPhil. be awarded, save for the making of any purely typographical corrections and revisions; or - B. that the thesis be not accepted in its present form but that the candidate be given the opportunity to make minor corrections to the thesis within a period of three months of the date of the examination, and that upon the Convener of the committee being satisfied that these minor corrections have been effected, the thesis be approved and the degree of MPhil. be awarded; or - C. that the thesis be not accepted in its present form but that the candidate be given the opportunity to revise the thesis and resubmit it for re-examination within six months from the date of intimation to the candidate of the decision of the Faculty Business Committee-this recommendation meaning that the candidate must resubmit a corrected thesis, pay a resubmission fee, and be re-examined, though the examiners have the right to waive a further oral examination; or - D. that the thesis being of sufficient merit, the candidate be awarded the degree of MLitt, or MSc.; or - E. that the thesis be rejected, and that the candidate be awarded the Postgraduate Diploma where so qualified; or - F. that no award be made.
-This may not be the recommendation at the first presentation of the thesis. - 13.
+- 12. The examiners shall recommend to the Faculty Business Committee either:- - A. that the thesis be approved and that the degree be awarded, subject to making any purely typographical corrections and revisions; or - B. that the thesis be approved and the degree awarded on condition that such minor adjustments/corrections as are required by the examiners are made within a period of three months from the date of intimation to the candidate by the convener; or - C. that the thesis be not accepted in its present form but that the candidate be given the opportunity to revise the thesis and to resubmit it within a period of six months from the date of intimation to the candidate of the decision of the Senatus; or - D. that the thesis not having reached the required standard be rejected but that it be accepted as of sufficient standard along with the written examination to merit the degree of M.Litt. or M.Sc.; or - E. that the thesis be rejected and that the candidate be awarded the Postraduate Diploma where so qualified; or - F. that no award be made. - 13.
 The Faculty Business Committee, having satisfied itself that all requirements of the Regulations have been observed, shall transmit the joint recommendations of the examiners to the Senatus Academicus. - 14.
 A student who has been permitted to proceed to the M.Phil. dissertation but who does not submit the thesis may apply to the Senatus Academicus for the award of the Graduate Diploma.